The Best of Chile in 2 Weeks: Travel Itinerary

 Day 3: San Pedro de Atacama

-This is not some other planet, this is Valle de la Luna
+This is not another planet, this is Valle de la Luna!

-Originally, I didn’t want to go there, but Karin insisted, so... you probably know how it ended.
-She was right though, it was breathtaking.
-The heart of the Chilean desert offers beautiful landscapes with 6 000 m volcanos all around, skies of thousand colors, and vast dunes and rock formations.
+The heart of the Chilean desert offers beautiful landscapes with 6,000 m volcanos all around, skies of thousand colors, and vast dunes and rock formations.

-The flight from Santiago to Calama takes around 2 hours, then you need to get to San Pedro by shuttle bus, or in a rented car (better option, as you will need it for the other trips).
-The route to San Pedro takes slightly more than an hour, so if you leave Santiago in the morning, you’ll manage to get to San Pedro by noon.
+The flight from Santiago to Calama takes around 2 hours, then you need to get to San Pedro by shuttle bus, or in a rented car (which is the better option, as you will need it for the other trips in the area too).
+The drive to San Pedro takes slightly more than an hour, so if you leave Santiago in the morning, you’ll manage to get to San Pedro by noon.

-Tip: San Pedro de Atacama is the only place in Chile, where you need a petrol-engine car because of the high altitude (the diesel engines are struggling in such conditions).
+Pro tip: San Pedro de Atacama is the only place in Chile where you need a gasoline-powered car because of the high altitude (diesel engines struggle in these conditions!).
 Plus, it’s a desert with dusty roads everywhere, so I recommend renting an off-road model.

-There are many interesting places around San Pedro you should squeeze in your itinerary, but if you plan on spending only two weeks in Chile, you’ll need to settle with the demo version: Valle de la Luna, Valle de la Muerte, and the Devil’s Throat viewpoint.
-It’s all close by, so you can explore the Valle la Muerte and the surrounding in the afternoon and save the Moon Valley for the evening.
+There are many cool places around San Pedro you could squeeze in your itinerary, but if you plan on spending only 2 weeks in Chile, you’ll need to be content with the demo version: Valle de la Luna, Valle de la Muerte, and the Devil’s Throat viewpoint.
+They’re all close to each other, so you can explore the Valle la Muerte and the surrounding in the afternoon and save the Moon Valley for the evening.
 It’s most famous for its splendid sunset landscape anyway.

 • Distance: 117 km (72.7 mi) from Calama to San Pedro (including the surroundings) + 1 500 km (953 mi) flight from Santiago to Calama